 Hey guys, so this is a quick one – as I am the social media specialist at cranberry panda, it’s vital to remain up to date with industry trends.
-Upon observation, it certainly is becoming a trend for Social Media roles to blend into Influencer Marketing, as this area of marketing continues to gain popularity and recognition as an effective means of communicating with audiences.
+Upon observation, it certainly is becoming a trend for Social Media roles to blend into Influencer Marketing, as this area of marketing es to gain popularity and recognition as an effective means of communicating with audiences.

 So, I spent my Wednesday morning on an adventure to Soho House with the intention to develop my knowledge of Influencer Marketing and its tie to the social space now.
 Thanks to Social Circle, who hosted a very interesting and insightful discussion on this topic I feel as though my goal was accomplished and my understanding has expanded.
 When I arrived at the beautiful venue in Soho house, I was greeted with coffee and proceeded to enjoy the event…

 Social Circle hosted the event ‘9 Years in 9 Minutes’ – allowing an insight into the early days of influencer marketing, discussing its evolution and looking at the direction it appears to be moving towards.
 As well as what brands could be doing more to utilise this space better.

 The panel consisted of an influencer in the flesh sharing insights on what it’s like to be a creator and personal brand - highlighting some of the blockages and opportunities one can come up against when partnering up with brands to promote and roll out campaigns.
 The panel also included: